 3.2.3 Trees and structures are located in a manner that does not cause adverse environmental effects across property boundaries.
-Comme During consultation meetings with the rural community it was clear that trees and structures located near or on boundaries were an issue.
+Comment During consultation meetings with the rural community it was clear that trees and structures located near or on boundaries were an issue.
 Structures located too close to boundaries may course shading on neighbouring properties.
 This can cause problems for neighbouring land owners.
 Appropriateness and Reasonableness The proposed objective is responsive to consultation feedback from the community.
 The objective is appropriate as it provides a clear direction for decision making and clear communication of intent for the policies and methods to follow.
 This objective is reasonable and aligns with the Resource Management Act 1991 as it aims to reduce negative impacts on adjacent properties.
 Principal Alternative Status quo is the principle alternative.
-This issue is not specifically identified in any issue of the operative District Plan and is less likely to be appropriately or effectively managed.
+This issue is not specifically identified in the operative District Plan and is less likely to be appropriately or effectively managed.
 Preferred option reason This option is preferable as it gives a clear guide to decision makers.
 It will reduce the negative impacts on neighbouring properties not just for the current owner but for any future owners.

-3.2.4 rural pro define th rotect rural character and amenity values to ensure that a predominance of ral productive activities and open, low density development continues to efine the wider rural environment.
-3.2.13 Maintain These objectives identify the need to provide a range of rural living environments.
+3.2.4 3.2.13 3.2.14 Protect rural character and amenity values, from inappropriate subdivision, use and development, to ensure that a predominance of rural productive activities and open, low density development continues to define the character of the wider rural environment.
+Maintain or enhance the amenity of the Rural Settlement zone.
+Comment These objectives identify the need to provide a range of rural environments.
+Development pressures indicate a desire for significant development within the rural area.
+Objective 3.2.4 defines within the rural area.
+These objectives identify the need to provide a range of rural living environments.
 Development pressures indicate a desire for small holding development within the rural area.
-Objective 3.2.4 defines what is appropriate in the rural area generally, whilst objective 3.2.12 relates to the Rural Settlement zone.
+Objective 3.2.4 defines what is appropriate in the rural area generally, whilst objectives 3.2.13 and 302014 relate to the Rural Settlement zone.
 Appropriateness and Reasonableness The proposed objectives are responsive to the consultation feedback from the community.
 The objectives are appropriate and reasonable as they provide a clear direction for decision making and clear communication of intent for the policies and methods to follow.
 The specific definition of amenity will vary between rural areas.
-Principal Alternati Do not define expectations of the rural zones.
-This will hinder decision makers when assessing resource consent application as they will have little guidance on what rural amenity or character is or whether reduced amenity is acceptable in the Rural Settlement.
-Preferred option reason Outlining the need to protect and enhance characters within the various rural environments as above is the preferred option as it achieves the purpose of the Resource Management Act 1991 to promote sustainable management of our natural and physical resources.
+Principal Alternative Do not define expectations of the rural zones.
+This will hinder decision makers when assessing resource consent applications as they will have little guidance on what rural amenity or character is or whether reduced amenity is acceptable in the Rural Settlement.
+Preferred reason option Outlining the need to protect and enhance characters within the various rural environments as above is the preferred option as it achieves the purpose of the Resource Management Act 1991 to promote sustainable management of our natural and physical resources.